In Defence of Visual Analytics Systems: Replies to Critics: Discussion and Conclusion

+\begin{rev} Our studies reveal common criticisms on VA system research.
+Drawing upon the gathered findings, we reflect on challenging problems for making the research field more rigorous and discuss our perspectives.

+\textbf{Constructing knowledge bases to derive general knowledge.} Research on VA systems has made substantial progress in actual techniques and applications, but considerably less in the theoretical foundation.
+Furthermore, the often ad-hoc nature of VA systems has caused concerns about their rigor.
+For example, their design and design justifications are often based on feedback from a small group of end-users, leading to questions such as ``are they reliable and representative''.

-Recent years have witnessed increasing efforts in building knowledge bases and datasets for visualization research, such as VisPubData~\cite{isenberg2016vispubdata}, VIS30K~\cite{chen2021vis30k}, and VisImages~\cite{deng2020visimages}.
+We argue for the need for constructing knowledge bases of VA systems to theorize about general knowledge.
+Our argument is inspired by the recent efforts in building knowledge bases and datasets for visualization research, such as VisPubData~\cite{isenberg2016vispubdata}, VIS30K~\cite{chen2021vis30k}, and VisImages~\cite{deng2020visimages}.
 They offer valuable resources to reflect on visualization research, mine common patterns, and inform future research, \eg~to guide layout designs in multiple-view systems~\cite{chen2020composition} and to summarize frameworks for problem abstraction~\cite{lam2017bridging}.

-Inspired by those efforts, we argue for the need for developing knowledge bases of VA systems.
-Historically, Tycho's records of the motion of Mars had empowered Kepler to induce the laws of planetary motion.
-Decades of VA research have contributed an ever-growing number of VA systems, which, however, are often ad-hoc and specific.
-Developing a meta-collection of VA systems will enable an inductive approach, that is, to summarize current practices and identify common patterns and anti-patterns to theorize about general knowledge.
+Similarly, developing a meta-collection of VA systems will enable an inductive approach, that is, to summarize current practices and identify common patterns and anti-patterns to theorize about general knowledge on VA designs.

-This perspective brings out research challenges.
-Technically speaking, VA systems are complex and diverse, making it challenging to describe and represent them in a standard form.
-Besides, in contrast with the aforementioned datasets, datasets of VA systems are unlikely to be in sole text or image forms, but involve multimodal information such as image, text description, and codes.
-This multimodal characteristic will require intensive efforts on data cleaning and fusion.

 Addressing those challenges will likely lead to valuable research opportunities.
 For instance, there exist different practices and use of terms in problem abstraction, such as design requirements, design rationales, analytical tasks, and visualization tasks.
 This issue could prompt researchers to summarize and develop a taxonomy of tasks or requirements in VA systems.
 Moreover, the complex visualization designs offer opportunities for us to revisit taxonomies of visualizations, which could inspire down-streaming applications such as designing declarative languages for VA techniques.